BIGJRA/BIGJRA.github.io/rejuv.md

 ### Day 01: Vs. Melia

 In Sashila, head up when prompted.
-You’ll be thrown into a battle as Alexandra.
+You'll be thrown into a battle as Alexandra.

 The Storm (Desert Field)